eonrider/eonrider.github.io/thoughts.md

 # Thoughts

 This page is a collection of topics that I've decided to put some effort into fleshing out.
+The content on this page is subject to change depending on new experiences.

 ## 📈 *Big Tech*
 I am wary of the power *Big Tech* has in our lives and their place in mass surveillance and censorship.
 I used to use Google, Microsoft and Facebook products without a second thought just like the average consumer.